CoinFabrik/stacy/README.md

 stacy-analyzer lint tests
 ```

 It will recursively search for all the `.clar` files in the `tests` directory and run Stacy over them.
-With this command, you wont need to specify the path to each smart contract.
+With this command, you won't need to specify the path to each smart contract.

 ## About CoinFabrik